 I am a licensed clinical psychologist in Georgia and joined the GH faculty in 2014.
 I began my tenure as a substance abuse interventionist on Project RETAIN, a NIH/NIDA-funded study aimed to improve clinic retention rates and treatment engagement in individuals living with HIV/AIDS.
 I am currently a psychologist and consultant on the Gates-funded COHORTS project examining the role of early-life cognitive potential in the development of adult cognitive and socioemotional achievement and social human capital in four cohorts in low and middle-income countries.
 My clinical research interests include prevention, early identification, and early intervention for severe mental illness in vulnerable and marginalized communities, cross-cultural research methods, and mental health advocacy and education.
 I am also interested in factors that impact treatment seeking and treatment engagement behaviors, and identifying and implementing community-based tools.

 In addition to my clinical research work, I am also a clinical practitioner.
 I have a private practice where I provide psychotherapy and psychological assessment for adolescents, teens, and adults in the Atlanta area.
-I am particularly interested in interventions for adolescents and young adults demonstrating risks and signs of early psychosis, and I also serve adults with chronic mental health conditions.
-Joining the faculty at Rollins has also introduced other rewarding opportunities such as providing volunteer psychiatric evaluations for the Atlanta Asylum Network and facilitating a broader mental health community within the GH department.
+I am particularly interested in interventions for adolescents and young adults exhibiting risks and signs of early psychosis, and I also serve adults with chronic mental health conditions.
+Joining the faculty at Rollins has also introduced other rewarding opportunities such as providing volunteer psychological evaluations for the Atlanta Asylum Network and facilitating a broader mental health community within the GH department.

 Additional resources below: